teaching-on-testbeds/re_warm_start_nn/warm_starting_nn_training.md

 To run this experiment we will need to:

-1. Create `get_cifar10_loaders` function to load the CIFAR-10 dataset and split it into training and test sets.
+1. Create `get_loaders` function to load the CIFAR-10 dataset and split it into training and test sets.
 2. Define a function that takes a model, a data loader, an optimizer, and a loss function, and trains the model for a given number of epochs, saving the model weights after each epoch.
 3. Create a ResNet-18 model and train it for 350 epochs on 50% of the training data, using stochastic gradient descent as the optimizer and cross entropy loss as the loss function.
 Save the final model weights as `half_cifar.pt`.
 4. Create another ResNet-18 model and load the weights from `half_cifar.pt`.
 Train this model for another 350 epochs on the full training data, using the same optimizer and loss function.
 Save the final model weights as `warm_start_full.pt`.